7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 5.md

 Debugging hell!

-1. I kept a list of the monitored Workers, where each Worker has the following strucuture:
+1. I kept a list of the monitored Workers, and each Worker has the following strucuture:

         { {Pid, Ref}, Func }